niisaban/Getting-and-cleaning-Data-Course-Project/README.md

 # Getting-and-cleaning-Data-Course-Project
-this is a project to demonstrate ability to collect, work with, and clean a data set.
+This is a project to demonstrate ability to collect, work with, and clean a data set.
 The R script,  run_analysis.R , does the following:
 1. Downloads a file containing a dataset
 2. unzips the file and sets a working directory